Mason Bane

 Authors: Bryant Wyatt, Mason Bane

 This paper presents methods for accelerating undergraduate research computations using GPU parallel processing, demonstrating significant performance improvements in scientific computing applications through CUDA implementation.
+Published in the official proceedings of SC Workshops '25 and available in the ACM Digital Library.

 Contact